catalyst-cloud/catalystcloud-docs/source/compute/compute-bp.rst

 Nested Virtualization
 **************************

-Nested virtualization is a feature that allows you to run KVM virtual machine inside of an instance.
+Nested virtualization is a feature that allows you to run KVM virtual machines inside of an instance.
 This feature is available from the default images that are provided by Catalyst Cloud.
 Support for nested instances is only provided from Catalyst Cloud, up to the point of the initial instance that is